jsanz/cartodb-slides-template/talk.md

 * Date, etc

 Note:
-Anything after `Note:` will be taken as part of the speaker notes.
+Anything after Note will be taken as part of the speaker notes.
 Super useful.
+Remember that pressing the `S` key you get the notes.
 ___

 ## Agenda